 "Originals for $500 and Under Collection."

-Link - http://www.saatchiart.com/art-collection/Painting-Drawing-Photography/Originals-for-500-and-Under/153961/51069/view
+Link - http://www.saatchiart.com/art-collection/Painting-Drawing-Photography/Originals-for-500-and-Under/153961/51069/view .

-Dixon spends most of her time painting and caring for her adopted pets and what she calls "living my dream and enjoying every minute of it."
+Dixon says she spends most of time painting, learning and caring for her adopted pets and what she calls "living my dream and enjoying every minute of it."
 Originals & Prints are sold through

 You can connect also at website http://1-donna-dixon.artistwebsites.com/

 "Art is never finished- only abandoned."
 (Leonardo Da Vinci)